datenanfragen/website/content/en/act/honey/index.md

 <p>On <span class="blog-letter-fill-in">enter the date of your access request here</span>, I sent an access request according to Art.
 15 GDPR to privacy@joinhoney.com (the privacy contact listed in the privacy policy: https://www.joinhoney.com/privacy).</p>

-<p>Honey provided me with my date on <span class="blog-letter-fill-in">enter the date of Honey’s reply here</span>.
+<p>Honey provided me with my data on <span class="blog-letter-fill-in">enter the date of Honey’s reply here</span>.
 I was sent, among other files, a “PageViews.csv” file, which lists pages I have visited with my browser.
 In total, it has <span class="blog-letter-fill-in">enter number of lines in the file here</span> lines.
 As this file contains a lot of private data about me, as I am going to argue in the following, I have not attached it but will only quote parts of it.
 [Should you need the file for the investigation, I am however willing to provide it.]</p>

 <p>Here are some example of lines from “PageViews.csv”:</p>